dashpay/docs/docs/user/masternodes/server-config.rst

 possible, it will most likely not work reliably because most ISPs allocate dynamic IP addresses to home users.

-Before beginning, take a few minutes to review the masternode :hoverxref:`hardware requirements <mn-hardware-reqs-table>` which may help you decide which VPS provider best suits your needs.
+Before beginning, take a few minutes to review the masternode and evonode :hoverxref:`hardware requirements <mn-hardware-reqs>` which may help you decide which VPS provider best suits your needs.
 We will use `Vultr
 <https://www.vultr.com/>`_ hosting as an example of a VPS, although
 `DigitalOcean <https://www.digitalocean.com/>`_, `Amazon EC2